hardmanko/ofxCX/docs/mainpage.md

 One of the features that CX has is the ability to run without a substantial installation process.
 When a CX program is compiled and linked, the resulting artifact is an executable binary that can be run directly with needing another program to be installed.
-The collection of files needed to run a CX program is about 10 MB (possibly more, depending on stimuli).
+The collection of files needed to run a CX program starts at about 5 MB (zipped) for Windows, smaller on Linux.
 Installing the program just requires unzipping a file.

 \section installationInstructions Installation
 In order to use CX, you must have openFrameworks installed.
+Currently versions 0.8.4 and 0.8.0 of openFrameworks are supported by CX.
-Currently only version 0.8.0 of openFrameworks is supported by CX, which you can download from this page: http://openframeworks.cc/download/older.html The main openFrameworks download page (http://openframeworks.cc/download/) has information about how to install openFrameworks for use with some of the more popular development environments.
+The latest version of openFrameworks can be downloaded from [here](http://openframeworks.cc/download/) and older versions from [here](http://openframeworks.cc/download/older.html) The main openFrameworks download page
+(http://openframeworks.cc/download/) has information about how to install openFrameworks.

 Once you have installed openFrameworks, you can install CX by putting the contents of the CX repository into a subdirectory under OFDIR/addons (typically OFDIR/addons/ofxCX), where OFDIR is where you put openFramworks when you installed it.
 To use CX